jamezmca/the-complete-javascript-course/README.md

-# The Complete JavaScript Course🔥
+# The Complete JavaScript Course 🔥

 The modern JavaScript course to help you go from **Zero to HERO** in 2024!
 Master JavaScript with projects, challenges and theory; the only course you'll ever need!